Automattic/vip-go-node/src/server/README.md

-# VIP GO HTTP server usage
+# VIP Go HTTP Server

 ## Initialization

 In order to use a VIP Go HTTP server, you need to initialize it with a request handler.
 The request handler contains the rooting of your server and is used to handle requests on your server

 The HTTP server supports an `express` app or a `custom` handler.
 A custom handler is a function taking two arguments (req and res), executed against every request, and sends a reponse to the client.